gavmor/language-dunmanifestin-palette/README.md

-# PackageName language package
+# Dunmanifestin language package

-A short description of your language package.
+You can use this package to syntactically highlight [dunmanifestin](https://github.com/gavmor/dunmanifestin) [palettes](https://github.com/gavmor/dunmanifestin-palettes).